brianloveswords/bjb.io-site/_posts/2012-02-01-thinking-async-errors.md

 * When `catch`ing errors from asynchronous functions you have to wrap the body of the callback, not the calling function.

-* This is something you have to worry about if you are using syncronous functions in your callbacks.
+* This is something you have to worry about if you are using synchronous functions in your callbacks.
 All of the synchronous methods in the standard library throw errors.